-A simple answer to that question is no. There is no possible way that a machine can replace the human hearing.
+A simple answer to that question is no. There is no possible way that a machine can replace human hearing.
 There are various pros to using voice analysis, of course.
 However, there are even more cons to relying on computers alone.
 For example, if you have a small call center, you would be in a position where you can almost solely rely on humans for QA instead of voice analytics.

-When you get to more extensive, and more substantial call centers, with say 1,000+ agents, you may require some technological assistance.
+When you get to more extensive and more substantial call centers, with say 1,000+ agents, you may require some technological assistance.
 Although, you will still need to bear in mind that there are some severe downfalls to committing to speech analysis alone:

 Validation of anything requires a second check.
-Companies who rely on voice analytics alone are not in a position to check all of the points within scorecards to validate the false positives and false negatives.
+Companies that rely on voice analytics alone are not in a position to check all of the points within scorecards to validate the false positives and false negatives.
 While speech or voice analysis is excellent for some aspects of testing for compliance, it is not always the best fit.
-Validation is a very time-consuming process, but also a required one for higher accuracy rates.
+Validation is a very time-consuming process but also a required one for higher accuracy rates.

 Many companies fall under an umbrella of stringent guidelines and regulations where words in a specific statement cannot change.
-As I have already sais, finance, banking, and insurance are some of the more common industries that require such statements.
+As I have already said, finance, banking, and insurance are some of the more common industries that require such statements.
 Voice analytics may incorrectly score agents on terms like that because it does not pick us the exact wording due to complications.
 They can include accents, etc.

 The only way to get around that would be to “train” your technology for individual agents who work for you.
 However, with such a high attrition rate in the call center, that would be completely unacceptable.

 Call centers invest a lot of time and money into phone equipment.
 Customers, on the other hand, are a lot less reliable in their methods of calling.
 That can be a real issue, especially for machines, to pick up specific phonemes or whole words.
-However, humans have evolved as a species to understand many word strings and how they sound even if they cannot hear them properly.
+However, humans have evolved to understand many word strings and how they sound even if they cannot hear them properly.